How We Began...

 Who we are today...

 CAMP HOPE, Inc. is an independent organization serving Allegany County Maryland and the surrounding areas.
-Each summer, over 400 youth and adults from various churches and denominations repair between 55 and 60 homes during a four-week period.
-This summer marks our 37th year.
+Each summer, around 400 youth and adults from various churches and denominations repair between 55 and 60 homes during a four-week period.
+We have been serving the area for over 40 years!